Top 5 Brutally Honest Money Tips Grant Cardone Wants You To Follow

 Don’t Spend Tomorrow’s Money

-In Cardone’s opinion, no one should be purchasing any goods or services with money they do not have or money that they don’t have just yet.
+According to Cardone, no one should be purchasing any goods or services with money they don’t have or money they don’t have just yet.
+In other words, you need to build an emergency fund rather than rack up a credit card bill with high interest rates.

 “Once the money goes through and hits my account, then I can spend it,” Cardone explained.
 Until every cent is accounted for and every transaction is complete, Cardone advised that no one make any financial moves based on future money yet to be acquired.

 According to Cardone, the rule of 40% breaks down as such: you make 100% of your income, you pay the IRS 40%, you pay yourself 40% and then you live off the remaining 20%.
-Inflating your lifestyle will only cost you in the long run.
+Inflating your lifestyle will only cost you in the long term.
+Paying yourself and your savings account should be factored into your monthly bills.

 “You do not change your standard of living until the 20 [percent] changes,” Cardone added.
 “You have to be disciplined with money.”